okansungur/ConfluentKafkaAvro/README.md

 }
 ```

 Now we are ready to run our application.
 When we click the url(localhost:9393/mystudent/init) we will send the message and we can track the message from the Confluent control center.
-You can open the control center from http://localhost:9021/clusters
+The control center is used to manage and monitor Apache Kafka.
+You can open the control center from http://localhost:9021/clusters.

 <p align="center">